 She offers a background in supply chain, higher education expertise, and experience building and sustaining strong collaborations with employers and education partners to help close equity and workforce gaps in our community.

-Dr. Umphrey is hosting office hours during the fall 2023 semester.
+Dr. Umphrey is hosting office hours during the spring 2024 semester.
 Students, faculty, and staff are welcome to schedule an appointment to meet one on one with the ACC Provost.

 Current available dates and times: